Private Internet Access (PIA) Review 2023

 DRTV (Denmark) YLE (Finland) tv4play (Sweden)

 It’s important to note that not all PIA servers work with Netflix.
 While some servers can unblock Netflix, many don't.
 This means you might have to try several servers before finding one that works.
-In addition, PIA has recently introduced servers optimized for media streaming.
+In addition, PIA has servers optimized for media streaming.
 These servers are more likely to work with Netflix and other streaming platforms.

 Is Private Internet Access Good for Torrenting?